monk200/Robotics_with_UR3_and_Gazebo/Camera_Sensing_and_Particle_FIlter/README.md

 #### lab3_move_exec.py and Particle Filter.py
 Following instructions in comments in the code, a particle filter was implemented and used to create a grid pattern with a controllable green turtle that follows the movement of the robotic arm and a yellow turtle indicating where the particle filter believes the green turtle is based on the camera's recognition of the orange dot attached to the end effector of the UR3 arm.
 Particle Filter.py can be run as its own standalone file and will pop up a small window with a turtle that can be (slowly) controlled with the arrow keys.
-In lines 566-604, you are able to comment out part of it to determine if the resamling is universal (randly chooses particle that will get resampled among all particles available) or roulette (prioritzes resampling particles with higher weights but is still fairly random).
-Through practice, it can be seen that roulette sampling performs better.
+In lines 566-604, you are able to comment out part of it to determine if the resamling is universal (randomly chooses particle that will get resampled among all particles available) or roulette (prioritzes resampling particles with higher weights but is still fairly random).
+Through practice, it can be seen that roulette sampling performs better and the results can be seen in the videos 'particle filter og roulette' and 'particle filter og universal'.

 ## Output
 The cropped window below shows one orange blob being recognized by the camera.